anko/eslisp/doc/comparison-to-other-js-lisps.markdown

 featureful) are cumbersome to write.

 [**LispyScript**][3] adds syntactic sugar quite aggressively.
-Its "macros" are really just subsitution templates: they can't do computation, which allows only extremely simple uses.
+Its "macros" are really just substitution templates: they can't do computation, which allows only extremely simple uses.

 ## Subsets of other lisps in JS